tpimentelms/tpimentelms.github.io/_publications/2023-05-01-pasti-etal-2023-intersection.md

 authors: "Clemente Pasti, Andreas Opedal, <b>Tiago Pimentel</b>, Tim Vieira, Jason Eisner, Ryan Cotterell"
 permalink: /publication/2023-05-01-pasti-etal-2023-intersection
 date: 2023-05-01
-venue: 'Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics'
+venue: 'Conference of the European Chapter of the Association for Computational Linguistics (EACL)'
 paperurl: 'https://aclanthology.org/2023.eacl-main.52/'
 citation: 'Clemente Pasti, Andreas Opedal, Tiago Pimentel, Tim Vieira, Jason Eisner, and Ryan Cotterell.
 2023.
 On the Intersection of Context-Free and Regular Languages.
 In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 737–749, Dubrovnik, Croatia.
 Association for Computational Linguistics.'
 ---